rockettheme/docs/Docs/phpbb/start/install.md

 6. **Confirm Contact Email Address** Enter the email address used above again to confirm.

-Once you've entered the required information, select **Proceed to the next step** to continue. phpBB3 will then test your administrative options before allowing you to proceed.
+Once you have entered the required information, select **Proceed to the next step** to continue. phpBB3 will then test your administrative options before allowing you to proceed.

 ![][install7]